 Overestimating/underestimating DIY skills

 You can save a lot of money by going DIY.
 Some people underestimate their DIY skills and end up calling out tradespeople for repairs they could have done themselves (spending unnecessary money in the process).
 Other people take on more than they can chew, making failed attempts at DIY repairs that end up causing costly damage or even possibly create dangers.
 It’s important to know when to call the pros and when to handle repairs yourself - assess your own ability before you make a decision.
+One good example is roofing.
+People can often underestimate the work involved in repairing roofing issues and take on the work themselves instead of calling in the best roofer in their area in the hopes of saving money.
+But many times, these repairs are often more complex and still require the assistance of pros to complete, even after DIY attempts.

 Using temporary fixes as permanent fixes